Rasmus Paludan: Restraining order

 In 2013, Paludan was issued a restraining order by the Copenhagen Police against seeking out a former fellow student from the Latin studies at the University of Copenhagen.
 The five-year restraining order was issued after Paludan had harassed the fellow student for several years.
 According to Berlingske, the harassment consisted of phone calls, letters, text messages, physical harassment, seeking out the student's family members and circulating letters with derogatory information about the student.

 Entry ban in Sweden

 In August 2020, upon arrival at the border control in Lernacken, Paludan was refused entry to Sweden and was banned from entering Sweden for two years by the police in Malmö for reasons of national security.
 The police had previously refused Paludan permission to hold a demonstration in Malmö for reasons of order and security.
 Paludan was later recognized as a Swedish citizen by the Migration Board and therefore cannot be refused entry.

+Police report for indecency against minors

+On 27 August 2021, the Danish newspaper Ekstra Bladet reported that Paludan was the owner of a server on the digital platform Discord, wherein he had spoken about sexual acts, read sexually explicit stories, as well as shared pictures of devices meant for genital torture with the members of the server.
+Several members of this server were minors, the youngest reportedly being aged 13.
+In response to this, Save the Children reported him to the police for indecency.
+Paludan denies the charges against him.